STRIDES-Codes/Protein-antibody-interactions-in-SARS-CoV-2-Molecular-Visualization-and-Informatics/README.md

 Mapping AA interactions

 iCN3D - 3D visualization tool to find interactions between protein structures.

-(Wenyu is responsible for filling in these methods)
+[iCn3D](https://www.ncbi.nlm.nih.gov/Structure/icn3d/full.html) (pronounced as "I see in 3D") is a web-based 3D visualization tool for protein structures.
+Users are able to load images using popular IDs, such as PDB ID and MMDB ID, or load images from local files.
+For this project, we start with PDB code 6VXX, apply mutation points L452R, (K417N*), and D614G for Delta variant, and K417T, N501Y, and D614G for Gamma variant.
+L452R is selected because it is one of the top 3 highest mutation concerns for Delta variant, similar reason for selecting K417T and N501Y for Gamma variants.
+D614G is selected because it appears in both variants.

+After making the mutations, a comparison between the original and mutated protein structure and 2D interaction networks are created for each mutation points.
+The results are shown in the Delta and Gamma variant pages, respectively.

 Website Construction